christian-byrne/infinite-parallax/README.md

+**UPDATE**: *This project was finished and turned into a set of custom ComfyUI nodes for easy use* — [found here](https://github.com/christian-byrne/elimination-nodes?tab=readme-ov-file#infinite-parallax-nodes)

 # Infinite Parallax

 In Unity, *infinite parallax* ([see example](https://www.youtube.com/watch?v=MEy-kIGE-lI)) is a technique used to create the illusion of depth in 2D games.
 This is done by moving the background layers at different speeds which vary inversely with distance-from-viewer, creating a [parallax](https://en.wikipedia.org/wiki/Parallax) effect.